Water Damage Restoration in Charlotte, North Carolina

 Charlotte's water system is fed by the Catawba River chain including Lake Norman, Mountain Island Lake, and Lake Wylie.
 When extreme rainfall forces Duke Energy to open floodgates at Cowans Ford Dam on Lake Norman, downstream communities along Mountain Island Lake and Lake Wylie experience devastating flooding — as happened during Hurricane Helene in 2024 and during 2019 heavy rainfall events.
 Homeowners along these waterways have sued Duke Energy over flood management practices.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Charlotte water damage pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Charlotte water damage provider.

 If the flooding is from a plumbing failure, shut off the main water valve immediately.
 For storm flooding, move to higher ground and do not walk through standing water — it may be contaminated with sewage or carry electrical hazards.
 If water is near electrical outlets or the breaker panel, do not touch anything — call an electrician first.